februarydtz/Algorithm/Dynamic/Dynamic Programming.md

     </tbody>
 </table><br>

-&emsp;So we can get the following formula:
+So we can get the following formula:

 $$ arr[i][j] =
 \begin{cases}